 - Medicinal treatment with cortisone in the form of Prednisone tablets combined with other immunosuppressive drugs are usually required.
 The cortison dose may often be high initially, but the dose is gradually reduced.
 Side effects include weight gain and growth reduction, but are transitory.
 Other medicines with minor side effects may take over for cortisone later in the course of the course: Methotrexate, Azathioprine and others.
 Against calcinosis (calcium under the skin) no drugs have shown safe effect.

 No studies indicate that a particular diet or supplements of vitamins, trace elements or otherwise have an effect on juvenile dermatomyositis.

 - In long-term illness and treatment, regular meals with a well-balanced diet are important to prevent a lack of proteins, vitamins, lime and other minerals.
 During Prednisolone (cortisone) treatment, supplementation of lime and Vitamin D to reduce the risk of osteoporosis (osteoporosis.).

-- More on Diet in rheumatic disease here (Bindevevssykdommer.no)
+- More on Diet in rheumatic disease here (in Danish) (Bindevevssykdommer.no)

 - Differential Diagnostics Aden P, 2017 (Musculoskeletal Disease Disorders)